 History, tourist information, and nearby accommodation

-Pendennis Castle was built by Henry VIII as part of his coastal defenses against the threat of a French attack.
-It stands on a headland at the mouth of the River Fal, facing St. Mawes Castle across the water.
+Pendennis Castle was built by Henry VIII as part of his coastal defences against the threat of a French attack.
+It stands on a headland at the mouth of the River Fal, facing St Mawes Castle across the water.

 The original fortress was expanded by Henry's daughter, Elizabeth I, who added an outer defensive wall.
 It was again strengthened at the outbreak of the Civil War, and in 1646 Charles II stayed here before he sailed for the Isles of Scilly.